 Having drawn the giraffe’s eyes and buoyed with success, I decided to draw both ears.
 There was no logical reason I should draw them next beyond maintaining my confidence.
 I thought they would be relatively easy.
 I find it helps to build on small wins.

-I shaded the skin with the side of the pencil and picked out the fine hairs with a battery eraser.
-I drew the veins by dragging an eraser pen over the graphite and shading one side to add depth.
-I added lots of micro hairs fringing the ear with a 0.3mm mechanical pencil.
+I shaded the skin with the side of the pencil and picked out the fine hairs with a Jakar Battery Eraser (affiliate).
+I drew the veins by dragging a Tombo Mono Eraser Pen (affiliate) over the graphite and shading one side to add depth.
+I added lots of micro hairs fringing the ear with a 0.3mm Pentel Mechanical Pencil (affiliate)

 Step 4: Draw the Second Ear